nikolayg/nikgrozev-website/_posts/blog/2014-09-13-cloudsim-and-cloudsimex-part-3-delayed-vm-and-cloudlet-actions.md

 DatacenterBrokerEX broker = new DatacenterBrokerEX("Broker", 1000);
 ```

-Note that the new broker has an additional parameter called <u>lifeLength</u>.
+Note that the new broker has an additional parameter called `lifeLength`.
 Standard CloudSim brokers are terminated whenever there are no more running cloudlets/jobs.
 If the simulated system becomes idle for a time period (i.e. no cloudlets are run) the broker
 and the simulation will be terminated!
 To overcome this issues
 [DatacenterBrokerEX](https://github.com/Cloudslab/CloudSimEx/blob/master/cloudsimex-core/src/main/java/org/cloudbus/cloudsim/ex/DatacenterBrokerEX.java)
-introduces this new parameter called <u>lifeLength</u>, and ensures that the simulation and the broker are not terminated before
+introduces this new parameter called `lifeLength`, and ensures that the simulation and the broker are not terminated before
-<u>lifeLength</u> seconds have passed, even if there are no running cloudlets.
+`lifeLength` seconds have passed, even if there are no running cloudlets.
 In the previous code we want the
-broker to be alive for <u>lifeLength=1000</u>> secs, even if there is an idle period.
+broker to be alive for `lifeLength=1000` secs, even if there is an idle period.

 After creating the broker, we can go on to instantiate the VM and the clouldlet,
 as we would in a typical CloudSim program.
 The interesting part is the creation and destruction of VMs with a delay: